Chart Color Schemes

 Chapman is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Chapman as of Feb 2026 is around 2,883.
-This reflects an increase of 16 people (0.6%) since the 2021 Census, which reported a population of 2,867 people.
-The change is inferred from the resident population of 2,873 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,550 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for Chapman was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of May 2026 the estimated population of Chapman is around 2,883.
+This reflects an increase from the 2021 Census figure of 2,867 people, a rise of 16 individuals (0.6%).
+The change is inferred from AreaSearch's resident population estimate of 2,881 following examination of the latest ERP data release by the ABS in June 2025 and an additional 17 validated new addresses since the Census date.
+This results in a population density ratio of 1,550 persons per square kilometer, above the average across national locations assessed by AreaSearch.
+Chapman's growth rate of 0.6% since the Census positions it within 1.3 percentage points of the SA3 area (1.9%), indicating competitive growth fundamentals.
+Population growth was primarily driven by overseas migration during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections, also with a base year of 2022, are adopted.
-According to these projections, Chapman's population is expected to decline by 349 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to expand by 38 people.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also based on 2022 data.
+Looking ahead, projections indicate an overall population decline in Chapman by 319 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 85 and over age group, projected to expand by 49 people.

 Frequently Asked Questions - Population